Saturn, the Beneficent One; Al-Quran, Chapter 43 (Az-Zukhruf)

 Chapter 43 (The Ornaments of Gold)

-In this chapter, the discourse is directed towards pagan Arabs who seldom showed their aversion at the mention of the Beneficent One (Saturn) because they wanted to keep their corrupt status quo intact.
+In this chapter, the narrative addresses the pagan Arabs, who often expressed their aversion at the mere mention of the Beneficent One (Saturn) because they were intent on preserving the corrupt status quo of their society.
 The chapter says,

 The above verses (5–8) indicated the need for cultural reform in Arabia, and also admonished the dominant elite class of the consequences of refusal.